 - Two courses in chemistry (with lab)

 - Two courses in physics (with lab)

 - Two courses in psychology of which one must be general or introductory psychology

-- · One course in mathematics
+- One course in mathematics

-- · One course in statistics
+- One course in statistics

 To be eligible for our special admissions agreement with NYMC, students must earn a minimum overall GPA of 3.0 in their freshman year and after the completion of 50 credits the student's GPA should be a 3.2 or higher.
-At the time of application, the minimum GPA in prerequisite courses
+At the time of application, the minimum GPA in prerequisite courses must be a 3.0.
+Throughout the course of the program a student is only permitted to earn one (1) grade lower than a B-.
+All remaining courses must be B's or higher.
+Students must also demonstrate computer literacy and have acquired 50 hours of on-site volunteer observational experience in a physical therapy setting, of which 20 hours must be in an acute care/hospital environment.
+Candidates must also be certified in first aid and cardiopulmonary resuscitation.
+After these requirements are met, the student then applies and interviews for admission into the Physical Therapy Program at New York Medical College.

-Recommended Course Sequence 4 +3 Biology - Pre-Physical Therapy
+Recommended Course Sequence 4+3

+Biology - Pre-Physical Therapy